mavryk-network/mavryk-protocol/docs/developer/testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Build and tests are instrumented with ``bisect_ppx`` in the CI for each merge
-request on Octez.
+request on Mavkit.
 To measure test coverage in the CI, it launches the job
 ``unified_job`` in stage ``test_coverage`` which generates the coverage report.
 They are stored as an HTML report that can be downloaded or browsed from the CI page
 upon completion of the job (see the Artifacts produced by the MR pipeline in the GitLab UI).